jamesbontempo/njodb/README.md

 ----|----|-----------|-------
 `debug`|boolean|The `debug` property to set for the `Database`|`false`

+### drop

+An asynchronous method that deletes the database, including all data and temp files, their sub-directories, and the properties file.

 ## Data manipulation methods

 All data manipulation methods are asynchronous and return a `Promise`.

 ### insert

+`insert(data)`

 Inserts data into the `Database`.